-1.4 mogd.exe
+1.3 mogd.exe

 Matrix Orbital has developed an interface program which exercises all the features of the display.
-It is also used to manage font and graphics downloads.
-The program, called "mogd.exe", is provided on the Matrix Orbital Cd and website.
+The program can be used to manage font and graphics downloads. "mogd.exe" is provided on Matrix Orbital's Cd and website.

-To install mogd.exe follow these steps;
+To install mogd.exe, follow the following steps;

-- 1. Insert the Matrix Orbital Cd-ROM into the Cd drive. - 2.
-Locate the file "mogd.zip".
-It should be in the "Download" directory. - 3.
-Unzip mogd.zip to a temporary directory, using a program such as Winzip, Pkzip, etc. - 4.
-Double click on "setup.exe". - 5.
-Follow the instructions on the screen to complete the installation.
+- 1. Insert the Matrix Orbital Cd-ROM into the Cd drive - 2.
+Locate the file "mogd.zip", which should be in the "Download" directory - 3.
+Unzip mogd.zip to a temporary directory using a program such as Winzip, Pkzip, etc. - 4.
+Double click on "setup.exe" - 5.
+Follow the instructions on the screen to complete the installation

-After installation is complete there will be a Matrix Orbital entry under "Programs" in the "Start Menu".
+After the installation is complete there will be a Matrix Orbital entry under "Programs" in the "Start menu".
 Click on this entry to run mogd.exe.

-The first time mogd.exe is run, some information will be required;
+The following information must be entered the first time mogd.exe is run;

 - The port number to be used.
 (Usually COM1 or COM2) - The baud rate for the connection.
-(Use 19,200 for initial startup of the display) - The type of display unit.
-(Set to 240 x 64 for the display)
+It is best to use 19,200 for initial start-up of the display - The type of display unit.
+Set to 240 x 64 for the GLC24064